-Location in the SCO ORE Element Plan (section or annex and page #) Reviewer's Comments N S A. Does the updated plan document how the planning team reviewed and analyzed each element in this section of the plan and whether they were revised as part of the update process? annex and page #) Chapters 2, 4 and 6 to 11.
+Location in the SCC ORE Element Plan (section or annex and page #) Reviewer's Comments N S A. Does the updated plan document how the planning team reviewed and analyzed each element in this section of the plan and whether they were revised as part of the update process?
+The process is a section of the update process is a section of the update process. annex and page #) Chapters 2, 4 and 6 to 11.
 The hazard, vulnerability and risk assessments have been completely updated for each of the major hazards, including the latest hazard maps/data and new HAZUS runs for earthquakes - Chapters 6 to 11.
 Recent and future development in Burbank is discussed in Chapter 2, Section 2.9 - because Burbank is virtually built out, future development is largely limited to redevelopment of already developed parcels.
 No new development housing vulnerable populations have been completed.
 A synopsis of mitigation action items completed since the 2005 mitigation plan is provided in Section 4.5.
-IN 3 Estimated potential dollar loss estimates have been updated or added for each major hazard.
+R 3 Estimated potential dollar loss estimates have been updated or added for each major hazard.
 Earthquake loss estimates are based on new HAZUS runs: Section 6.5.
 Fire and landslide loss estimates are based on the range of possible affected structures for a range of severity of disaster events (Sections 7.5 and 8.4).
 Flood loss estimates are given in Section 9.8.
 Windstorm loss estimates are given in Section 10.7.
 B. Does the new or updated plan include an overall summary description of the jurisdiction's vulnerability to each hazard?
 Chapters 6 to 11.
 Vulnerability summaries are provided for each of the natural hazards in Chapters 6 to 11.
 The vulnerability to drought is in Section 11.5.
 C. Does the new or updated plan address the impact of each hazard on the jurisdiction?
 Chapters 6 to 11 The impacts of each hazard are provided in Chapters 6 to 11.
 SUMMARY SCORE